-Future interest payments are calculated based on the assumption that all debt remains outstanding until maturity.
-Interest on Credit Facility assumes the interest rate in effect at December 31, 2013 and includes the unused commitment fee.
+(1) Future interest payments are calculated based on the assumption that all debt remains outstanding until maturity.
+Interest on Credit Facility assumes the interest rate in effect at December 31, 2014 and includes the unused commitment fee.
+As discussed elsewhere in this Annual Report on Form 10-K, the Credit Facility was amended in February 2015.
+However, the impact to future interest payments as disclosed in this table above is not material.
+The maturity date of the Credit Facility did not change as a result of the amendment.

-(2) This includes a capital lease for which the related liability has been recorded (including interest) at the present value of future minimum lease payments due under the lease.

-(3) This includes total operating lease rental payments having initial or remaining non-cancelable lease terms longer than one year.

-(4) Amounts include \$49.1 million in manufacturer flooring plans payable, which is used to finance our purchases of inventory and rental equipment.

-We had an unrecognized tax benefit of approximately \$5.9 million at December 31, 2013.
-This liability is not included in the table above as this amount relates to federal income taxes and any liability subsequently determined and potentially assessed by the IRS would be offset against our Net Operating Losses for the related tax years and no cash payment would be required.
+- (2) This includes capital leases for which the related liability has been recorded (including interest) at the present value of future minimum lease payments due under the leases. - (3) This includes total operating lease rental payments having initial or remaining non-cancelable lease terms longer than one year. - (4) Represents amounts due on manufacturer flooring plans payable, which are used to finance our purchases of inventory and rental equipment. - (5) We had an unrecognized tax benefit of approximately \$5.7 million at December 31, 2014 that is not included in the table above as this amount relates to federal and state income taxes and any liability subsequently determined and potentially assessed by the taxing authorities but would be offset against our Net Operating Losses for the related tax years and no cash payment would be required.

-As of December 31, 2013, we had a standby letter of credit issued under our Credit Facility totaling \$6.5 million.
-On January 1, 2014, we renewed that letter of credit for \$6.5 million for a one-year term, expiring on January 1, 2015.
+As of December 31, 2014, we had a standby letter of credit issued under our Credit Facility totaling \$6.5 million.
+On January 1, 2015, we renewed that letter of credit for \$7.2 million for a one-year term, expiring on January 1, 2016.